 Security selection within the consumer staples sector also contributed to relative Fund performance.
 PriceSmart, Inc., which operates an international membership-only shopping warehouse chain, was among the most significant contributors to the Fund, as the company reported fiscal fourth-quarter earnings above expectations due to improved margins and higher membership renewal rates.
 The Hain Celestial Group, Inc., a distributor of natural and organic foods, was another notable contributor.
 The company has experienced considerable growth through acquisitions and has benefited from the growing global demand for natural foods.

 Please refer to www.lordabbett.com under the "Portfolio" tab for a complete list of holdings of the Fund, including the securities discussed above.

-U.S. equity markets soared to all-time highs in September, after the Fed opted to delay the taper of quantitative easing.
-This move supported our contention that any withdrawal of easing would be carefully paced to avoid disrupting the economic recovery.
-In September, the Fed re-emphasized that progress in tapering bond purchases would depend on the condition of the economy.
-With unemployment remaining high and inflation remaining below the Fed's 2% target, we believe the Fed will maintain an accommodative stance.
-Meanwhile, central banks in Europe, Japan, and China have indicated they, too, will remain accommodative; such global measures should, in the larger scheme of things, help offset concerns over the domestic monetary and political situation.
+U.S. equity markets soared to all-time highs throughout the quarter, fueled by an improving macroeconomic environment and the resolution of a U.S. government shutdown in October.
+Such improvement in the economy moved the Fed to taper its quantitative easing program, as central bankers engineer a transition that should allow the economy to maintain its slow, but positive, growth trajectory.
+This move continues to support our long-held contention that any withdrawal of easing would be carefully paced to avoid disrupting the economic recovery.
+Meanwhile, central banks in Europe, Japan, and China have remained accommodative; such global measures should, in the larger scheme of things, help offset concerns over the domestic monetary and political situation.